-Because a data card essentially provides specific answers to definite queries while having at the same time a need to optimize the use of memory by avoiding redundancies, "high level" Object Modelling Technique (OMT) has been applied with respect to the definition of healthcare data card data structures.
+Because a data card essentially provides specific answers to definite queries while having at the same time a need to optimize the use of memory by avoiding redundancies "high level" Object Modelling Technique (OMT) has been applied with respect to the definition of healthcare data card data structures.

-This part of ISO 21549 describes and defines the Limited Clinical Data objects used within or referenced by patient-held health data cards using UML, plain text and Abstract Syntax Notation (ASN.1).
+This part of ISO 21549 describes and defines the Extended Clinical Data objects used within or referenced by patient held health data cards using UML, plain text and Abstract Syntax Notation (ASN.1).

-This part of ISO 21549 does not describe and define the common objects defined within ISO 21549-2
+part of ISC. a though they This part of ISO 21549 does not describe and define the common objects defined within ISO 21549-2